-On the other hand, data science takes the insight generated from data analytics one step further to a) figure out why something is happening in the company or organization, b) determine how to utilize this information to improve future decision-making (also known as predictive analytics), and/or c) develop a product.
+On the other hand, data science takes the insight generated from data analytics one step further to a) figure out why something is happening in the company or organization, b) determine how to utilize this information to improve future decision-making, and/or c) develop a product.

 As data science contains the word science, its workflow typically involves applying the scientific method to reach the above goals.
-As true scientists (here's where they really begin to differ from analysts), they come up with their own questions to investigate, generate hypotheses, and gather the data necessary to test those hypotheses.
+As a type of researcher (here's where they really begin to differ from traditional analysts), they come up with their own questions to investigate, generate hypotheses, and gather the data necessary to test those hypotheses.
 Since real-world datasets are fragmented and notoriously messy, data scientists spend the majority of their time cleaning and organizing the data (referred to as data wrangling) prior to performing an analysis.
-The final component of the workflow is telling a story and providing an actionable or "productionizable" recommendation; therefore, data scientists master building articulate presentations or visualizations to communicate their findings.
+The final component of the workflow is telling a story and providing a "productionizable" recommendation; therefore, data scientists master building articulate presentations or visualizations to communicate their findings.

 An example of the types of analysis a data scientist might perform is A/B testing to unearth the driving force behind trends or correlations.
-The bulk of the analyses, however, utilize an algorithmic approach called machine learning that allows computers to autonomously analyze and make predictions from data—large datasets enable exceptionally accurate predictions (hence the commotion over big data).
+The bulk of the analyses, however, utilize an algorithmic approach called machine learning that allows computers to autonomously analyze and make predictions from data—large datasets enable more accurate predictions (hence the commotion over big data).
 Machine learning is a means to achieve AI and according to Arthur Samuel, "gives computers the ability to learn without being explicitly programmed".
-In a nutshell, rather than giving a machine a list of instructions to follow (aka a computer program), machine learning trains them like we teach our children or pets.
-If you're thinking about Skynet or the Matrix, you've been watching too many sci-fi movies!
-Data scientists apply machine learning to build an AI that detects fraud, understands how a customer segment "feels" about a product, diagnoses diseases, predicts equipment failure, forecasts sales, optimizes the value chain, determines a pricing strategy, accelerates drug discovery, etc.
+In a nutshell, rather than giving a machine a list of instructions to follow (aka a computer program), machine learning trains them like we teach our kids or pets.
+Data scientists apply machine learning to build an AI that detects fraud, understands how a customer segment "feels" about a product, diagnoses diseases, predicts equipment failure, forecasts stock prices, determines a pricing strategy, accelerates drug discovery, etc.

-Certain companies utilize data science to also develop data-driven, AI-based products.
+Certain companies utilize data science to also develop data-derived products.
 For example, nowadays customer service systems are being supplemented with chatbots.
 Marketing teams use AI to understand and adapt to dynamic customer behaviors and preferences.
-Your email spam filter and phone's navigation app are built using machine learning.
+Your email spam filter and phone's navigation app are built with machine learning.
 Netflix, Yelp and Pandora incorporate AI to provide you with personalized recommendations.
-And while machines have been able to "see" and "hear" for decades, data science has empowered them to "think", "understand" and "adapt" as well, thus enabling lifelike robots, digital assistants such as Siri, and the quest for driverless cars.
+And while machines have been able to "see" and "hear" for decades, data science is empowering them to "adapt", "decide" and "understand" as well, thus enabling lifelike robots, digital assistants such as Siri, and the quest for driverless cars.

-While I've given the impression data science can be easily distinguished from data analytics, many companies use the terms interchangeably; startups may even have the same person wearing both hats.
-Moreover, some data scientists will work on all three aspects I've mentioned here, while others will have more focused roles.
-The take home is that currently, opinions are vacillating on what exactly data science is.
+While I've given the impression data science can be easily defined, many companies use the terms data science, data analytics, predictive analytics and business intelligence interchangeably.
+Moreover, some folks will work on all three aspects of data science I've mentioned above, while others will have more focused roles.
+The take home is that currently, data science is a sort of a catch-all term for an exciting but ever-evolving field.
 In fact, I don't even think it's a new field of science per se; rather, I agree with Jim Gray: data science is the latest evolution of scientific thinking, following empirical, theoretical and computational.
 Since this is the first blog post, let's stop here for now.
 I could go on about why data science couldn't have existed in any point in history until now or dive deeper into machine learning, but I'll leave that for another day.